 Christopher’s ESP career spans 10 years and multiple departments: Order Entry, Customer Service, Operations, and finally Client Service.
 Christopher has served as an Account Executive since 2011.
 Additionally, in 2014, he took on the role of the Conversion Manager, where he directs the conversion process and ensures complete integration of new clients into all of ESP’s systems.

-Christopher currently sits on the Board of Directors for the Association for Audience Marketing Professionals (AAMP), and is serving as the 2017 co-chair of AAMP’s annual conference.
+Christopher currently sits on the Board of Directors for the Association for Audience Marketing Professionals (AAMP) as President and is serving as the 2019 co-chair of AAMP’s annual conference.